Greater Mumbai Police: Controversies

-The Traffic Branch of Mumbai Police has faced outrage and disparagement for harassing bicyclists and slapping hefty fines on them for riding on Bandra–Worli Sea Link, as well as for obstructing traffic on other roads due to slow speeds of riders.
+The Traffic Branch of Mumbai Police has faced criticism for hefty penalties on bicyclists for riding on Bandra–Worli Sea Link, as well as for obstructing traffic on other roads due to slow speeds of riders.
 The fines for bicyclists riding on the Sea Link, as well as on the Trans Harbour Link, Eastern Freeway, the Sahar Elevated Access Road, the BKC-Chunabhatti flyover, and the Coastal Road is Rs 1200(US$15), which has been steeply set and does not conform to the standards of Motor Vehicles Act due to non requirement of license, registration, insurance, and road tax; furthermore, refusal to pay and non-compliance has led to seizure of bicycles, detaining and assaulting of riders, deflating the tires, or towing away bicycles, which constitutes a misconduct by police personnel and violation of rights of those owning non-motorized/self-propelled vehicles.
 The penalties charged against bicyclists for riding on the prohibited areas as well as various other offenses under sections of the Motor Vehicles Act is unconstitutional and not authorized, as the Act is neither applicable to bicyclists, nor does it mandate any penalties against bicyclists.
 While penalties against motor vehicles such as two-wheelers, cars and heavy vehicles are mentioned for various offenses on Mumbai Police website as per the Motor Vehicles Act, they explicitly do not state any penalties against bicyclists for certain offenses.
-Despite not specified in the Motor Vehicles Act and not having the constitutional authority, the department has impounded and seized bicycles caught in traffic violations, including riding on prohibited roads, drunken pedaling/riding, obstructing traffic by performing stunts, and hit-and-run of law enforcement officials when trying to pull over bicyclists.